KyleAMathews/typefaces/packages/jacques-francois-shadow/README.md

 support for importing weight, style, or language subsets.
 >
->To start using Fontsource, replace in your package.json any instances of "typeface-jacques-francois-shadow" with "fontsource-jacques-francois-shadow"
+>To start using Fontsource, replace in your package.json any instances of "typeface-jacques-francois-shadow" with "fontsource-jacques-francois-shadow".
 >
-> Then change imports from "import 'typeface-jacques-francois-shadow'" to "import 'fontsource-jacques-francois-shadow/latin.css'"
+> Then change imports from "import 'typeface-jacques-francois-shadow'" to "import 'fontsource-jacques-francois-shadow/latin.css'".
 >
 >Typeface packages will continue working indefinitely so no immediate
 >changes are necessary.